Senetas/SureDrop/docs/source/integrations/Outlook.rst

    .. tab:: Sideloading

         You can use sideloading to install an Outlook add-in for testing without having to first publish it in MS AppSource.

-        Follow the detailed instructions testing the add-in from |loc|.
-You will need an XML file for testing the add-in using this approach.
-Please reach out to your SureDrop administrator for the same.
+        - Sideloading an add-in is done differently for Outlook Web and Desktop vesions.
+Depending on the Outlook client that you use, please follow the detailed instructions to install the add-in from |loc|.
+        - At the step which says "Select the Add a custom add-in link, and then select Add from file", **choose to** ``Add from URL``
+          **instead.**
+        - When prompted for the URL, paste ``https://s3-ap-southeast-2.amazonaws.com/outlook.sdrop.com/manifest.xml`` and click ok.

         After the installation you’ll see SureDrop |suredrop-icon| in your list of add-ins in your Outlook account.

    .. tab:: Microsoft AppSource (Coming Soon)